Redefining the Ride – Xpress 2.0

 Redefining the Ride—Xpress 2.0 is a two-part study that started in 2023.
 The first portion included three stakeholder discussion workshops for the public in 2024.
 The study also utilized three online surveys that targeted the general public, major employers, and employees.
 The surveys were active between July and October 2024.

-Public feedback on the proposed service plan was collected during a 30-day comment period from January 13 to February 12.
-The ATL will review all input received to understand the concerns of riders and stakeholders.
-This will help us refine and adjust the proposed changes to better serve the community.
-For example, the ATL may modify the currently proposed route schedules should public input indicate certain trip times are preferred by customers.
+Public feedback on the final service plan was collected during a 30-day comment period from January 13 to February 12, 2025.
+The ATL reviewed all feedback to understand the concerns of riders and stakeholders.
+This helped us refine and adjust the proposed changes.
+For example, the ATL modified some proposed route schedules as public input indicated certain trip times are preferred by customers.

-The updated service plan is currently being shared with the public and Xpress customers.
-The public comment period was January 13-February 12, 2025.
-Feedback received from the public will help refine the final service plan that will be presented to the ATL board for consideration and possible adoption in April 2025.
-Service changes, including potential park-and-ride lot closures and route modifications, are expected to occur in June 2025.
+The updated service plan has been finalized and was adopted by the ATL Board on April 3, 2025.
+Feedback received from the public helped refine the final service plan that was presented to the ATL board for consideration.
+Service changes, including park-and-ride lot closures and route eliminations and modifications, will begin on Monday, June 16, 2025.

 You must use a Breeze card with a stored cash value to earn the free transfer between Xpress and MARTA.
 Once you tap your Breeze card on an Xpress coach or MARTA, a free transfer will automatically be loaded, and you will have 3 hours to transfer to the other service for free.

-Yes, some park-and-ride lots are proposed to close to better align Xpress service with current demand.
+Yes, some park-and-ride lots will close to better align Xpress service with current demand.
 Affected riders would need to use a different park-and-ride location.

 No. Based on the current service plan, there are no plans to increase or decrease fares for Xpress customers.

-The time between buses is proposed to increase due to low utilization of existing trips and ensure efficient use of available funds.
-As a result, some spans of service for routes may also shorten during the AM and PM service periods due to low ridership.
-The proposed morning and afternoon service hours were selected to align with the service span preferences identified in prior public engagement efforts and by existing ridership surveys.
+The time between buses will increase due to low utilization of existing trips and to ensure efficient use of available funds.
+Some spans of service for routes have also shortened during the AM and PM service periods due to low ridership.
+Morning and afternoon service hours were selected to align with the service span preferences identified in prior public engagement efforts and by existing ridership surveys.

 In Midtown, AM (inbound) service will drop-off along West Peachtree St from Civic Center to Arts Center Station MARTA stations.
-PM (outbound) service will pick-up along West Peachtree St from Civic Center to Arts Center MARTA stations and along Spring St from Arts Center to Civic Center MARTA stations.
+PM (outbound) service will pick-up along West Peachtree St from Civic Center to Arts Center MARTA stations and return to Civic Center in the opposite direction via Spring St.

-In Downtown, AM (inbound) service will primarily drop-off along Mitchell St and Peachtree Center Ave, while PM (outbound) service will primarily pick-up along Courtland St and MLK Jr Dr.
+In Downtown, AM (inbound) service will primarily drop-off along Mitchell St, Peachtree Center Ave., and Central Ave while PM (outbound) service will primarily pick-up along Courtland St and MLK Jr Dr.

 In response to rider feedback, the ATL has proposed to maintain service at a majority of stops in Downtown and Midtown Atlanta.
 A more detailed map of all Midtown and Downtown stops can be found here and is available near the bottom of the page.
 You can find the stops on your commute on our map here